Yunie08/P7-Groupomania/README.md

 - Run `npm run db-init` command to initialize the MySql database and populate it with mock data.
 - Run `npm start` command to launch the API

-At this point the server should be running on port 8080 and should see the following message in your terminal :
+At this point the server should be running on port 8080 and the following messages should be displayed in your terminal :

 ```bash
 Listening on port 8080